vanilla-technologies/minect/README.md

 ### Datapacks

-//!
-Minect offers two ways to work around the limitation of `mcfunction` files.
-To log the output of
-//! a command from a `mcfunction` file you can either use [logged_block_commands] or a
-//! [logged_cart_command].

-The output of commands in a datapack (in mcfunction files) are never logged, even if the above mentioned gamerules are set correctly.
-Minect provides two ways to work around this limitation: you can use the function `logged_block_commands(command)` to spawns a command block or the function `logged_cart_command(command)` to spawn a command block minecart, which will then execute the supplied command.
+The output of commands in a datapack (in mcfunction files) is never logged, even if the above mentioned gamerules are set correctly.
+Minect provides two ways to work around this limitation: you can use the function `logged_block_commands(command)` to spawn a command block or the function `logged_cart_command(command)` to spawn a command block minecart, which will then execute the supplied command.
 The command is executed with a slight delay after the datapack function finishes.

 ```rust
 let mut commands = Vec::new();